 Airlie Beach - the gateway to the Whitsundays Islands!
 Located in Tropical North Queensland, Airlie Beach is situated around 12 hours north of Brisbane and 7 hours south of Cairns.
 The tiny bustling town of Airlie attracts visitors eager to explore the stunning Whitsundays all year round and with the Great Barrier Reef at its doorstep there are plenty of sights and activities to keep you busy.
 Here are the best 10 things to do in Airlie Beach...

 1. Sail the Whitsunday Islands

-Of course!
+Of course this had to be first, it's the main reason you're coming to Airlie Beach!
 74 beautiful islands of paradise make up the Whitsunday Islands and the best way to explore this popular destination is by a sailing tour.
 There are many different sailing tours to choose from, from racing maxi yachts to Pirates of the Caribbean style schooners.
 Depending on how much time you have in Airlie Beach, you can choose from 1 day sailing trips to 5 night liveaboards!
-See our Guide to the Whitsundays here...
+An ocean rafting trip is also a great option for those who are a bit short on time too.
+See our Guide to the Whitsundays...

 4. Explore the Great Barrier Reef at Reefworld

 As the Whitsundays are located within the Great Barrier Reef Marine Park, most sailing tours to the islands will include a snorkelling and / or scuba diving stop at one of the area's fringing reefs.
 However if you want to get serious, a visit to the Reefworld is a must!
 Reefworld is a platoon that sits upon Hardy Reef and can be reached by a boat transfer.
 The platoon has sun decks, a waterslide into the ocean, an underwater observatory, dive centre, snorkel hire, massage facilities and buffet lunch options.

 5. Sea Kayaking